 Use a Reliable Payment Processor

-It’s no news that the firearm industry is high-risk, but you might not know that most payment processors, especially the popular ones, don’t support firearm sales.
+It’s no news that the firearms industry is high-risk, but you might not know that most payment processors, especially the popular ones, don’t support firearm sales.
 Research reliable payment processors that support the second amendment.
 If you are unsure whether a payment processor is 2nd amendment-friendly, contact them and ask to avoid getting a termination email after a few weeks or months of accepting payments.

 The Customer’s Local Laws Apply